fasten-project/fasten/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 ## Logs
-If applicable, add logs to help explain your problem.
+If applicable, add logs to help explain your problem (e.g. the error message and/or exception traceback).

 ## Environment (please complete the following information):
  - OS:
- - Version:
+ - Java version:

 ## Additional context
 Add any other context about the problem here.